flittle8/cupper/content/patterns/tools.md

 {{% note %}}
 Once you've installed the plug-ins, you can run them in Sigil by going to Plugins > Edit > Pagelist, or Plugins > Output > ePub3-itizer.
 {{% /note %}}

+To get started with Sigil, turn to {{% pattern "Updating EPUB 2 to EPUB 3" %}}.